Mary Carroll High School

 Mary Carroll High School, often referred to as Carroll, is one of six high schools that are part of the Corpus Christi Independent School District.

 History

 Opened in 1957, Mary Carroll High School is currently the second largest and third oldest school in the Corpus Christi Independent School District.
 The school is named for the Corpus Christi Independent School District's first female superintendent.
-Carroll has since moved schools as of August, 2022.
+Carroll has moved to a new site and opened a new campus as of August, 2022.